 Patients buying lenses elsewhere

 - Patients may buy their contact lenses from any supplier, as long as the sale is by, or under the supervision of (for powered or zero-powered lenses) or general direction of (for powered lenses), a registered optometrist, dispensing optician or doctor (refer to COVID-19 guidance).

-- You should make your patients aware that if lenses only are supplied, this may not include contact lens check-ups, although the supplier must make arrangements for the patient to receive aftercare in so far as and for as long as may be reasonable.115 If your patient buys their lenses from abroad the supplier will not have this obligation towards the patient.
-If you are aware of this, you should warn the patient that they must seek professional advice if they have problems and they will probably be charged a fee for this advice.
+- You should make your patients aware that if contact lenses only are supplied, this may not include contact lens check-ups, although the supplier must make arrangements for the patient to receive aftercare so far as, and for as long, as may be reasonable.136 If your patient buys their contact lenses from abroad, the supplier will not have this obligation.
+You should warn them that they must seek professional advice if they have problems and they will probably be charged a fee for this advice.

-- If you are a College member you may wish to use the following statement on your contact lens specification or as part of a practice notice to alert your patients to the importance of having regular check-ups.
+- If you are a College member, you can use the following statement on your contact lens specification, or as part of a practice notice to alert your patients to the importance of having regular check-ups.

 You should be clear whether the amount you pay includes extra consultations if you have any problems and how much they will cost if they are not included.'

-- As the fitting practitioner, you may be asked by a supplier of contact lenses to verify the particulars of the patient’s specification.
-You should ask the supplier to state in writing the details they require: this can be by fax or email if the patient consents.
-You should keep a record of these requests and if you have concerns about the number of verification requests you should alert the supplier.
+- As the fitting practitioner, you may be asked by a contact lens supplier to verify the particulars of the patient’s specification.
+You should ask the supplier to state in writing the details they require, if the patient consents.
+You should keep a record of these requests and, if you have concerns about the number of verification requests you are receiving, you should alert the supplier.
 See sections on Consent and Patient records with reference to transferring patient information to a third party.